Gun oil is a necessary, but often mystifying and perplexing part of owning a firearm.

 Prices accurate at time of writing

 This old standby is great for lubricating and protecting your firearm, and it won’t gum, harden, or evaporate unless you bake it in a kiln.
 Protip: don’t bake your gun in a kiln.
-Especially if you’re a GLOCK owner.
+Especially if you’re a Glock owner.

 The only problem with it is it may run a little bit, but the precision applicator on most bottles means that you’ll have an easier time putting it just where you want it.

 If Hoppe’s #9 is the standard for oils, Break-Free CLP is the standard for 3-in-1s.
-This stuff will do it all, and do it well, from cleaning fouling from the inside of the gun, to protecting a variety of surface materials from rust and corrosion.
+This stuff will do it all, and do it well — from cleaning fouling from the inside of the gun to protecting a variety of surface materials from rust and corrosion.

-Best of all, it works at any sane temperature without gumming or hardening, so no worries about using it a gun that gets hot under rapid fire.
+Best of all, it works at any sane temperature without gumming or hardening, so no worries about using it in a gun that gets hot under rapid fire.

 Finally, it’s been used by militaries around the world for decades, so it’s got a pretty good rep and has been literally battle-tested in some truly inhospitable places.

 So it may leave tiny bits of either in the rifling of your barrel, requiring a dedicated solvent for those things.
 It is non-toxic (unlike Break-Free) and just as battle-proven however.

-Mil-Comm TW25B Gun Grease
+4. Mil-Comm TW25B Gun Grease

 So, if you’re walking off into the bush or are an operator operating operationally in some capacity, or just want a product you don’t have to reapply often (even if you should) Mil-Comm TW25B is for you.

 This formulation has the approval of US/NATO forces, and is found anywhere firearms have to keep running, no matter what.

 It’s going to be just as good in almost every possible real-world application, but I did say “best” grease, so we had to talk about the Mil-Comm stuff first.

 Remember, you’re very, very, very unlikely to really screw up your gun if you just read the package directions for what you’re using, so feel free to experiment a little.
-Find what works best for you.

 Got any thoughts about gun oil?
 What’s your preferred product?
 Let me know in the comments below!
 Want more?
 Check out our picks for Best Gun Cleaning Kits.